 Where ever you go, what ever you do, choose to have an adventure!!
 More in another post about my fun at our San Diego port of call!

-Steve Sews Stuff! zipper pouches, bowl cozies, pocket tissue holders, rice hand warmers, aprons, decorative pillows, fidget marble mazes, Christmas Stockings, baked potato zappers, pot holders, face masks, quilting and other sewing projects that Steve Sews.
+Steve Sews Stuff! zipper pouches, bowl cozies, Scrunchies, pocket tissue holders, rice hand warmers, aprons, decorative pillows, fidget marble mazes, Christmas Stockings, baked potato zappers, pot holders, face masks, quilting and other sewing projects that Steve Sews.
 Plus Steve blogs about sewing and quilting and other things.